Jennifer Chrisler

-Jennifer Chrisler is a former executive director of the Family Equality Council, a nonprofit LGBTQ advocacy and education organization based in the United States that was previously known as the Family Pride Coalition.
+Jennifer Chrisler is the current president of Hampshire College, and a former executive director of the Family Equality Council, a nonprofit LGBTQ advocacy and education organization based in the United States that was previously known as the Family Pride Coalition.

 Early life and education

 Chrisler was raised in upstate New York, in what she described as "an all-white, pretty much all-Protestant, working-class community."
 During high school, she was interested in becoming a wedding planner.
 In 1988, she began attending Smith College, and during college, began to learn about social justice issues and became involved in campus efforts to support diversity.
 She came out as a lesbian to her mother while she was a student at Smith.
 After completing her Bachelor's degree, she continued at Smith to complete a Master's degree and then moved to Boston in 1993.